3digitdev/elm-resume-site/README.md

 |   |   ├── override.css            Custom CSS file by me for arranging stuff
 |   |   └── skeleton.css            Second of two files provided by Skeleton CSS
 |   ├── index.html                  The app HTML page
-|   ├── resume.js                   The compiled JS from Elm that the app runs on
 |   ├── sampleAvatar.png            Example avatar image -- DELETE
 |   ├── sampleEmail.png             Example "email image" file -- DELETE
 |   └── sampleWebsiteImage.png      Example used for the Portfolio page -- DELETE